 Adultery of the Mind – Marriage Message #35

-In the last Marriage Message Cindy and I shared some thoughts on the topic of Marital Intimate Issues.
+In the Marriage Message before this one (#34), Cindy and I shared some thoughts on the topic of Marital Intimate Issues.
 Afterward, some men wrote to say they really liked the “sex is a type of worship” part.
 But as we said, “there is a right kind of worship and a wrong kind of worship.”
-This time I’d like to talk to men a little more in depth on the two questions I posed and asked you to pray about:
+This time we’d like to talk to men a little more in depth on the two questions we posed and asked you to pray about: